eannaoceallaigh/www/_posts/2024-02-02-azure-cross-tenant-storage.md

 However, this documentation isn't very explicit on whether you need to peer networks or have some other means of connecting them directly.

+It's also not explicitly clear on whether it matters that it's in another tenant.

 Below is what the docs have to say on the matter.

 Private endpoints enable connectivity between the customers from the same: